AltanEsmer/MSD-Project/docs/GOOGLE_PLAY_SERVICES_ERROR_FIX.md

 The fix makes FCM initialization **graceful and non-blocking**:

-1. **Google Play Services Check**: Before initializing FCM, the app checks if Google Play Services is available
+1. **Global Exception Handler**: Catches SecurityExceptions from Google Play Services in background threads (like GoogleApiManager)
 2. **Error Handling**: Wraps FCM initialization in try-catch blocks to handle SecurityException and other exceptions
 3. **Non-Blocking**: The app continues to function normally even if FCM fails to initialize
 4. **Logging**: Logs warnings instead of crashing, so developers can diagnose issues